Navigating Organized Tours

 For the little artists in the group, you know the one that likes to get their hands into everything.
 They might just like to see how they turn clay into majolica ceramic pots, vases and plates.
 Only 20 minutes, but a fun learning experience.

-It can be a bit trying to combine the attention span of a child with the curiosity of an an adult, but perhaps a two hour Treasure Hunt in Florence will give them a way to explore the city while the parents can see the monuments.
-Another type of treasure is one of the Florentines forefathers, Cosimo I, and this three hour tour which will teach about the history of Florence visiting the sites.
+It can be a bit trying to combine the attention span of a child with the curiosity of an adult, but perhaps a tour about one of the Florentines forefathers, Cosimo I, and this three-hour tour which will teach about the history of Florence visiting the sites.